mjzyle/zrender/README.md

-ddddA personal renderer/test environment for OpenGL
+A personal renderer/test environment for OpenGL